 Note that the course description above is not very specific.... there is MUCH more detail below!

 Programming, like anything else, takes practice.
 You should be willing to make mistakes, to learn how to fix them, and to learn not to be afraid of them.
 Humans [and now even computers!] learn by making mistakes, and this is the place to do so without fear.

-learn how to create working computer programs, how to think critically about deconstructing problems,
+construction.
+Students will learn how to create working computer programs, how to think critically about

 When you finish the course, you will be able to: